-A list of new film titles is sent to each Society before Christmas from which their programming committees draft a preferred programme.
-Programme confirmations are sent out to Societies in January.
+A list of new film titles is sent to each Society before December from which their programming committees draft a preferred programme.
+Programme confirmations are sent out to Societies in late December/January.
 The Wellington Film Society operates from March to November.

-In programming for all the Film Societies in New Zealand, the Federation has to allow for the fact that they are catering for larger societies, such as Wellington, which screens in a commercial cinema which can handle 35mm and also digital (our own Oppo Bluray player), and smaller societies screening in a local hall.
+In programming for all the Film Societies in New Zealand, the Federation has to allow for the fact that they are catering for larger societies, such as Wellington, which screens in a commercial cinema which can handle digital DCP (and our own Oppo Bluray player), and smaller societies screening in a local hall.

 The Film Society movement shares the cost of the Wellington Office located in the same building and with the same staff as the NZ International Film Festival.
 One staff member is responsible for sourcing a fresh programme for Film Societies each year.
 These films are obtained from the suppliers to be screened on a 'non theatrical' basis.
 The Federation makes a one-off payment to the distributors which is not tied to the number of people attending.
 This means that film-goers cannot be charged for each individual screening.
 Instead they have to pay an annual membership fee - $47.00 of which goes to the Federation.
 Individual Film Societies need to charge more to cover their own costs.
 The general principle is that nobody makes a profit.
 We are 'non-profit' making societies (although, hopefully we will have an annual surplus!) and we screen most of our films to 'members only'.
-We also offer a 'sample membership' which allows someone to attend any three films of their choice (this costs $33 of which $12 is paid to the Federation).
+We also offer a 'sample membership' which allows someone to attend any three films of their choice, with an option to upgrade for a full membership.